Postpartum Vaginal Dryness and Atrophic Vulvovaginitis

 by Dr Sarah Little, General Practitioner MBChB BSc Hons MRCGP DCH DRCOG DFSRH

 Examination is important in the diagnosis of vulvovaginal atrophy.
 Shrinking and dryness of the labia may be noted, as well as inflammation and erythema of the vulva.
-The walls of the vagina may appear pale with poor rugation, and patches of inflammation may be present.
 Petechiae and ecchymosis may also be noted, and vaginal and cervical secretions are typically decreased.
 Friability can occur due to the fragility of the vaginal mucosa.
-Speculum insertion for examination may be difficult and painful due to stenosis of the introitus and vaginal dryness.
-Decreased oestrogen levels cause the vaginal pH to become more alkaline, typically with levels greater than 5.0. pH can be tested at the beside with litmus paper1,5.

-For patients requesting treatment, topical oestrogen twice weekly may be considered and can result in dramatic improvement5,6.
+For women requesting treatment, topical oestrogen twice weekly may be considered and can result in dramatic improvement5,6.
 Emollients are also useful as a soap substitute and as a moisturiser.

 When oestrogen is prescribed to a breastfeeding woman, it is important that she is counselled about the potential effects of oestrogen replacement on return of fertility and compromised milk supply7.
 In reality, topical oestrogen is unlikely to have a significant effect on milk production once breastfeeding is established (see also our page on ‘Family Planning‘ for information on UK MEC recommendations regarding oral combined hormonal contraceptives).

-Correspondence with the UK Drugs in Lactation Advisory Service in March 2017 advises topical oestrogens should be avoided in mothers breastfeeding infants under 6 weeks of age due to the possibility that milk supply may be affected by the systemic absorption of oestrogen.
+Correspondence with the UK Drugs in Lactation Advisory Service advised topical oestrogens should be avoided in mothers breastfeeding infants under 6 weeks of age due to the possibility that milk supply may be affected by the systemic absorption of oestrogen.
 Beyond 6 weeks they may be used at the prescriber’s discretion but mothers should be counselled regarding possible effect on milk supply.

 Because women may not self-report such symptoms, it is important to ask about postpartum vaginal and sexual health.
 Lactational atrophic vulvovaginitis can be a distressing problem to breastfeeding mothers and is probably under-recognised5.